thomasedoff/seedpod-legacy/README.md

 docker run -it --rm \
   -p8000:8000 \
   -p50000:50000 \
-  --mount type=bind,source=/home/thomas/seedpod-data,target=/home/seedpod \
+  --mount type=bind,source=${HOME}/seedpod-data,target=/home/seedpod \
   seedpod
 ```

 A pseudo-random password will be generated and output to the terminal.
 Use it to authenticate to ruTorrent.
-Finally, visit ruTorrent (on whatever IP and TCP port you exposed for Nginx on the host machine).
+Finally, visit ruTorrent (on whatever TCP port you exposed for Nginx on the host machine).

 For example: **https://localhost:8000/rutorrent/**